-This leaflet has been written to help you understand more about subcorneal pustular dermatosis.
-It tells you what this condition is, what it is caused by, what can be done about it, and where you can find out more about it.
+This leaflet has been written to help you understand more about subcorneal pustular dermatosis and explains what this condition is, what it is caused by, how it can be treated and where you can find more information.

 What is subcorneal pustular dermatosis?

-Subcorneal (under the top layer of the skin) pustular (pus forming) dermatosis (skin problem) is a relatively harmless blistering skin condition.
-Women develop it more often than men (at a ratio of 4:1), and it usually starts after the age of 40.
-It may come and go, and can eventually resolve and not require any further treatment.
+Subcorneal (under the top layer of the skin) pustular (pus forming) dermatosis (skin problem) is a relatively harmless skin condition where you develop blisters at the skin surface.
+Women develop the condition more often than men (at a ratio of 4:1) and it usually starts after the age of forty, most commonly presenting between the fifth and seventh decades of life.
+It may come and go, and can eventually resolve, not requiring any further treatment.

 What causes subcorneal pustular dermatosis?

 The cause of subcorneal pustular dermatosis is unknown.
-It is not infectious or contagious, and it is not cancerous.
+It is not caused by infection and is not contagious or cancerous.
 Most often it occurs on its own, but has been linked to a variety of other diseases, for example inflammatory bowel disease, arthritis, thyroid disease and blood disorders.

 Is subcorneal pustular dermatosis hereditary?